The short answer, in legal terms, is none.

 What does ‘parental responsibility’ mean?

-In this Act “parental responsibility” means all the rights, duties, powers, responsibilities and authority which by law a parent of a child has in relation to the child and his property.
+In the Children Act 1989, “parental responsibility” means all the rights, duties, powers, responsibilities and authority which by law a parent of a child has in relation to the child and his property.

 – any obligation which he may have in relation to the child (such as a statutory duty to maintain the child); or